Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 The stand-up pouches market is projected to expand at a notable CAGR of 7.41% from 2021-2028.
 By 2028, the market is poised to reach a valuation of USD 41.60 billion.

-While the surge in demand for on-the-go snacks and single-serve meals, along with evolving consumer preferences, has led to this anticipation in growth, there’s a critical aspect that companies need to address.
+While the surge in demand for on-the-go snacks and single-serve meals, along with evolving consumer preferences, has driven this anticipated growth, there’s a critical aspect companies need to address.
 The unwavering commitment of governments and companies from 175 nations to curb plastic usage brings sustainability to the forefront of the packaging landscape.

-In light of this global call for eco-conscious packaging solutions, the innovation in sustainable stand-up pouches has picked up the pace.
+In light of this global call for eco-conscious packaging solutions, innovation in sustainable stand-up pouches has accelerated.
 Companies recognize that adhering to sustainability guidelines is paramount despite remarkable projected growth.
 In this article, we highlight the top innovators and collaborations driving progress in this field and offer insights on how you can be the next one to ride the wave.

 VTT Technical Research Centre of Finland Ltd is a state-owned and controlled non-profit limited liability company.
 They have developed lightweight 100% biobased stand-up pouches using their patent-pending enzymatic fibrillation of cellulose (HefCel) technology.

-Due to different biobased coatings on a paper substrate, the pouches have efficient oxygen, grease, and mineral oil barrier properties.
+Due to the different biobased coatings on a paper substrate, the pouches exhibit efficient barrier properties against oxygen, grease, and mineral oil.
 They are suitable for packaging fatty dry foods like crisps, potato chips, and muesli.
 The technology has been in the research phase since 2015 and produces high-consistency nanocellulose with low-energy industrial mixers.
 The resulting nanocellulose consistency is 15-25%, significantly higher than traditional methods at 1-3%.
-VTT plans to launch the pouches in two to three years commercially.
+VTT plans to launch the pouches commercially in two to three years.

 VTT's Sustainable stand-up pouches

-ProAmpac is a leading global flexible packaging company that has developed a new patent-pending recyclable retort pouch called ProActive Recycle Ready Retort RT-3000, suitable for pet and human food.
+ProAmpac is a leading global flexible packaging company that has developed a new, patent-pending recyclable retort pouch, ProActive Recycle Ready Retort RT-3000, suitable for pet and human food.
 The pouch is available in stand-up and three-side configurations and complies with EU and FDA food contact regulations for retort applications.

 ProAmpac's Sustainable stand-up pouches

 This mono-material pouch addresses the recycling challenges posed by difficult-to-recycle multi-material pouches used in retort applications.
-The RT-3000 offers similar filling and processing speeds to non-recyclable multi-material structures.
+The RT-3000 offers filling and processing speeds similar to those of non-recyclable multi-material structures.

 Patent: US20210394496A1